dfhoughton/jobrog/README.md

     2020  1 10  8 55 27:e o:email

-Job log lets one manage a log of one's activities as a log file, which is to say, a timestamp, some metadata, and a description of the current event.
+Job log lets one manage a log of one's activities as a log file.
+A log line consists of a timestamp, some metadata, and a description of the current event.

 There are many alternatives to JobLog.
 One can use [Harvest](https://www.getharvest.com/), for instance.
 The advantages of JobLog over these alternatives are
 * your data is on your own machine; it is your own file; you can keep it across changes of employer
 * if live on the command line, or typically have one handy, the mental context switch, and manual dexterity, is less when one changes tasks; one simply tabs to the command line and types `job a new thing I'm doing`
+* it doesn't need and internet connection
 * job log is blazingly fast
-* job log keeps random notes for your as well as events using the same framework as you use for work tasks; this sometimes is helpful
+* job log keeps random notes for you as well as events; this sometimes is helpful

 The typical things one does with job log are
 * register a change of task